-The World of the Geisha
+The World of the geisha

 The distinctive white face, red lips and elaborately decorated hairstyle of the Geisha is an enduring image portrayed throughout the globe as the entrance to a world to which most of us mere mortals are not invited.
 From somewhat seedy beginnings, the current world of the geisha remains a mystery to most foreigners and Japanese alike.

-Memoirs of a Geisha
+Memoirs of a geisha

-Like most nations, Japan has always had some manner of pleasure quarter offering various forms of entertainment, including of course, the erotic.
+Like most nations, Japan has always had some manner of pleasure quarter offering various forms of entertainment, including (of course) the erotic.
 As Japan cut off all contact with the outside world during the Edo era, the rich merchants of the cities continued to develop the arts of the country in the major urban areas.

-She's a Modern Woman
+She's a modern woman

 Nowadays if you long to experience geisha culture, you must head to the cultural capital of Kyoto.
-Under a hundred Geisha remain in the city, living and working in the traditional tea houses as they always have done.
+Under a hundred geisha remain in the city, living and working in the traditional teahouses as they always have done.
 The inevitable declining numbers due to the strict and secular world make this profession as elite and enigmatic as it always has been.

-As a maiko arrives at her appointment wearing sometimes hundreds of thousands of pounds worth of exquisite kimono, jewellery and hairpieces, it is imperative the Ochaya know she will be safe.
-The Ochaya also bill their customers per month, keeping a running tab of drinks, taxis and geisha services, requiring a great degree of trust.
+As a maiko arrives at her appointment wearing sometimes hundreds of thousands of pounds worth of exquisite kimono, jewellery and hairpieces, it is imperative the ochaya knows she will be safe.
+The ochaya also bill their customers per month, keeping a running tab of drinks, taxis and geisha services, requiring a great degree of trust.
 Potential new customers therefore are only allowed to join if a current member recommends them, and is prepared to act as a guarantor.

-Inevitably, due to the demanding lifestyle of the Geisha and the pressures of the modern world, numbers are declining.
-Competing hostess bars, Karaoke joints and the recent economic downturn have meant tea houses have had to be less restrictive and welcome new customers and even foreign tourists.
-If you have the cash to splash, you may have the opportunity to meet with a Geisha, enjoy her company and play the requisite drinking games into the night.
+Inevitably, due to the demanding lifestyle of the geisha and the pressures of the modern world, numbers are declining.
+Competing hostess bars, karaoke joints and the recent economic downturn have meant teahouses have had to be less restrictive and welcome new customers and even foreign tourists.
+If you have the cash to splash, you may have the opportunity to meet with a geisha, enjoy her company and play the requisite drinking games into the night.

-The image of Japan is one constantly pushing forward into the future, and whilst some may say the geisha world is outmoded and losing it’s dignity, the links to the past and tradition in Japan are astoundingly enduring.
-As long as Japan continues to hold its rich and respected culture paramount, the world of the Geisha as we know it will continue to survive.
+The image of Japan is one constantly pushing forward into the future, and whilst some may say the geisha world is outmoded and losing its dignity, the links to the past and tradition in Japan are astoundingly enduring.
+As long as Japan continues to hold its rich and respected culture paramount, the world of the geisha as we know it will continue to survive.